 Pete Bisson, U.S. Forest Service

 Mr. Bisson is an emeritus scientist with the Pacific Northwest Research Station, which is part of the U.S. Department of Agriculture’s Forest Service.
 In addition, he operates a consulting service.
-For 19 years early in his career, he was an aquatic biologist for the Weyerhaeuser Company in Tacoma, Washington.
+For nineteen years early in his career, he was an aquatic biologist for the Weyerhaeuser Company in Tacoma, Washington.
 Then, he joined the Forest Service, where his studies included fish populations, stream habitats and food webs, riparian zones, and a management issues related to aquatic ecosystems.
 Mr. Bisson has served as president of the North Pacific International Chapter of the American Fisheries Society (now the Washington-British Columbia Chapter) and president of the Western Division of the American Fisheries Society.
 He received the Rise To The Future and Jim Sedell Research Achievement Awards from the Forest Service, the Aldo Leopold Conservation Award from the Federation of Fly Fishermen, and the Award of Excellence (Western Division) and Worthy Coelacanth (Washington-British Columbia Chapter) Awards from the American Fisheries Society.
-He co-chairs the Monitoring Panel for the Salmon Recovery Funding Board.
+He co-chairs the Science Advisory Panel for the Salmon Recovery Funding Board.
 Mr. Bisson received a bachelor of arts in environmental biology from the University of California at Santa Barbara, and master of science and doctor of philosophy degrees in fisheries from Oregon State University.

 Ken Currens, Northwest Indian Fisheries Commission